RnbWd/chronic/README.md

 ### chronic(task, opts, [func])

 - `task` a string, works similarly to `gulp.task('task', function(..))`.
 Used to name tasks.
-- `opts` must contain a chainable series methods chronic.
-Built on top of azer's [bud](https://github.com/azer/bud#running-tests-and-restarting-when-files-change).
+- `opts` a chainable series chronic methods.
+Similar to azer's [bud](https://github.com/azer/bud#running-tests-and-restarting-when-files-change).
-- `func` is a function that contains the paramater `t`, also built on top of bud, works similar to gulp.
+- `func` a function that contains the paramater `t`
 #### opts:

 - `chronic.once` a comma separated list of strings (tasks).